The Standard Formula: A Guide to Solvency II – Chapter 9: Internal Models

 Further, the capital benefit of using an IM has sometimes proved illusory, as supervisors tend to use the approval process to enforce the inclusion of conservatism into assumptions that concern them.

 Moreover, practice has evolved and moved away from the original concept of the SCR.
 The original concept for Solvency II was that all insurers would have to hold capital of at least 100% of SCR.
 Many regulators now expect companies to document their “risk appetite” in a policy, with firms now generally expected to set their risk appetite targets at perhaps 130% of SCR for a company with a strong parent and parental guarantees, to 150% and perhaps even more for a self-standing company.
 Publicly quoted companies typically run at levels in excess of 180% of SCR.
 Frequently, you can see coverage levels even higher.
-Effectively, SCR has become a kind of minimum capital requirement (or MCR) and risk appetite has become the new SCR.
+Effectively, SCR has become a kind of MCR and risk appetite has become the new SCR.
 Relatedly, supervisors have typically required the larger companies in their market, and those with particularly complex businesses, to adopt an IM — which can be viewed as a means of supporting this conservatism.

-2. Requirements for Use of an IM
+2. Requirements for Use of an Internal Model

 Model Approval

-A (re)insurer may only calculate its SCR using a full or partial IM if it has been granted IM approval, and only to the extent of that approval.289 Once approval has been granted, the (re)insurer is required to use the model to calculate its SCR.
+A (re)insurer may only calculate its SCR using a full or partial IM if it has been granted IM approval, and only to the extent of that approval.513Once approval has been granted, the (re)insurer is required to use the model to calculate its SCR.

 Use Test

-(a) The model supports relevant decision-making processes, including the setting of the business strategy.
+• The model supports relevant decision-making processes, including the setting of the business strategy.

-(b) The model and its results are regularly discussed and reviewed by the (re)insurer’s administrative, management or supervisory body (AMSB).
+• The model and its results are regularly discussed and reviewed by the (re)insurer’s administrative, management or supervisory body (AMSB).

-(c) All material quantifiable risks identified by the risk management system and which are within scope of the IM are covered by the model.
+• All material quantifiable risks identified by the risk management system and which are within scope of the IM are covered by the model.

-(d) The (re)insurer uses the IM to assess the impact on its risk profile of material decisions.
+• The (re)insurer uses the IM to assess the impact on its risk profile of material decisions.

-(e) The outputs from the IM are taken into account in formulating risk strategies, including risk tolerance limits.
+• The outputs from the IM are taken into account in formulating risk strategies, including risk tolerance limits.

-(f) The IM outputs are included in internal risk management reporting procedures.
+• The IM outputs are included in internal risk management reporting procedures.

-(g) Quantification and ranking of risks produced by the IM trigger risk management actions where relevant.
+• Quantification and ranking of risks produced by the IM trigger risk management actions where relevant.

-(h) Relevant change procedures are followed.291
+• Relevant change procedures are followed.

 The Role of the Board

-(a) The structure of the IM.
+• The structure of the IM.

-(b) The way the model fits to the business and is integrated into the risk management system.
+• The way the model fits to the business and is integrated into the risk management system.

-(c) The scope and purpose of the IM.
+• The scope and purpose of the IM.

-(d) The risks that are or are not covered by the model.
+• The risks that are or are not covered by the model.

-(e) The general methodology applied in the IM calculations.
+• The general methodology applied in the IM calculations.

-(f) The limitations of the IM.
+• The limitations of the IM.

-(g) The diversification effects taken into account in the IM.
+• The diversification effects taken into account in the IM.

 3. Data Quality Standards

-(a) The methods used to calculate the IM must:
+• The methods used to calculate the IM must:

-(i) Be based on adequate, applicable and relevant actuarial and statistical techniques.
+• Be based on adequate, applicable and relevant actuarial and statistical techniques.

-(ii) Be based upon current and credible information and realistic assumptions.
+• Be based upon current and credible information and realistic assumptions.

-(iii) Be consistent with the methods used to calculate technical provisions.
+• Be consistent with the methods used to calculate technical provisions.

-(iv) Allow the IM to rank risk in a way which is sufficient to ensure that it is widely used and plays an important part in the (re)insurer’s system of governance and capital allocation.
+• Allow the IM to rank risk in a way which is sufficient to ensure that it is widely used and plays an important part in the (re)insurer’s system of governance and capital allocation.

-(b) Data used must be accurate, complete and appropriate and data sets used in the calculation of the probability distribution forecasts must be updated at least annually.
+• Data used must be accurate, complete and appropriate and data sets used in the calculation of the probability distribution forecasts must be updated at least annually.

-(c) The model must cover all of the material risks to which the (re)insurer is exposed, including at a minimum the risks set out in SCR.
+• The model must cover all of the material risks to which the (re)insurer is exposed, including at a minimum the risks set out in SCR.

-(d) The model must accurately assess particular risks associated with financial guarantees and contractual options, where material, and the risks associated with both policyholder options and the (re)insurer’s contractual options, taking into account the impact that future changes in financial and non-financial conditions may have on the exercise of those options.
+• The model must accurately assess particular risks associated with financial guarantees and contractual options, where material, and the risks associated with both policyholder options and the (re)insurer’s contractual options, taking into account the impact that future changes in financial and non-financial conditions may have on the exercise of those options.

-(f) Dependencies within and across risk categories can only be taken into account in the IM with respect to diversification effects if the PRA is satisfied that the (re)insurer’s system for measuring diversification effects is adequate.
+• Dependencies within and across risk categories can only be taken into account in the IM with respect to diversification effects if the PRA is satisfied that the (re)insurer’s system for measuring diversification effects is adequate.

-(g) The effect of risk mitigation techniques can only be taken into account in the IM if and to the extent that credit risk and other risks arising from the use of the technique(s) are properly reflected in the model.
+• The effect of risk mitigation techniques can only be taken into account in the IM if and to the extent that credit risk and other risks arising from the use of the technique(s) are properly reflected in the model.

-(h) Future management actions can only be taken into account in the IM if and to the extent that the (re)insurer would reasonably expect to carry them out in specific circumstances and the model makes allowance for the time necessary to implement the actions.
+• Future management actions can only be taken into account in the IM if and to the extent that the (re)insurer would reasonably expect to carry them out in specific circumstances and the model makes allowance for the time necessary to implement the actions.

-4. IM Approval
+4. Internal Model Approval

-A (re)insurer may only use an IM with — and to the extent of — supervisory approval.294 Once approval has been granted, the (re)insurer is required to use the model to calculate its SCR.
+A (re)insurer may only use an IM with — and to the extent of — supervisory approval.518 Once approval has been granted, the (re)insurer is required to use the model to calculate its SCR.

 An application for approval of an IM must be decided by the supervisory authority within six months from receipt of the “complete” application.
-The application should be accompanied by the (re)insurer’s IM change policy, which also requires approval.295 In practice, the overall process is likely to take up to a year, with submissions typically running to thousands of pages — the regulator (in the usual way) will wish to see drafts before final submission, which is a de facto extension of the formal timeline.
+The application should be accompanied by the (re)insurer’s IM change policy, which also requires approval.519 In practice, the overall process is likely to take up to a year, with submissions typically running to thousands of pages — the regulator (in the usual way) will wish to see drafts before final submission, which is a de facto extension of the formal timeline.

 5. Other Requirements

-Other requirements for the IM include:296
+Other requirements for the IM include:520

-(a) An annual review of causes and sources of profits and losses and attribution of risk categories to causes and sources of profits and losses.
+• An annual review of causes and sources of profits and losses and attribution of risk categories to causes and sources of profits and losses.

-(b) A regular cycle of IM validation.
+• A regular cycle of IM validation.

-(c) Documentation of the IM.
+• Documentation of the IM.

-(d) Reporting of the outputs of that model so that the PRA can supervise the IM on an ongoing basis and monitor its performance over time.
+• Reporting of the outputs of that model so that the PRA can supervise the IM on an ongoing basis and monitor its performance over time.

-6. Changes to IMs
+6. Changes to Internal Models

-(a) A (re)insurer may not make any changes to its model which are not in accordance with its IM change policy (which will have been approved as part of the IM approval).
+• A (re)insurer may not make any changes to its model which are not in accordance with its IM change policy (which will have been approved as part of the IM approval).

-(b) Minor changes to the model which are in accordance with the policy can be made without PRA approval.
+• Minor changes to the model which are in accordance with the policy can be made without PRA approval.

-(c) Major changes to the model — as well as changes to the IM change policy — must be approved in advance by the PRA.
+• Major changes to the model — as well as changes to the IM change policy — must be approved in advance by the PRA.

-(d) The PRA expects firms to engage as early as possible with their supervision team about planned changes to their IMs.
+• The PRA expects firms to engage as early as possible with their supervision team about planned changes to their IMs.

-(e) The PRA expects firms to submit no more than one model change application per year, although the application could include several individual major changes.
+• The PRA expects firms to submit no more than one model change application per year, although the application could include several individual major changes.

-(f) In unusual circumstances, there may be more than one application in a year.
+• In unusual circumstances, there may be more than one application in a year.

 Transactions such as an acquisition or investment in a new asset class could lead to a change in the (re)insurer’s risk profile requiring a model change application.
 It may not always be possible to obtain approval prior to the transaction, in which case the (re)insurer should discuss with the PRA a way forward.